efornara/frt/doc/Usage.md

 of your game in both Godot 2.1 / 3.1 and measure the performance you are getting.

-Also note that Godot 3.1 is not as tested as Godot 2.1 on the Raspberry Pi, and some issues might come up.
+Also note that Godot 3.1 is not as tested as Godot 2.1 on the Pi, and some issues might come up.
 For example, particles are known not to work:
 [#27407](https://github.com/godotengine/godot/issues/27407).